jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (a) the service provider operates the early childhood education and care centre without holding a current licence under regulations made under section 317 authorising the operation of the centre; or
   (b) the service provider ceases to operate an early childhood education and care centre for which it holds a current licence under regulations made under section 317 authorising the operation of the centre, in circumstances other than an emergency, without first telling the Secretary that it will stop operating the centre; or
   (c) the service provider ceases to operate the early childhood education and care centre for which it holds a current licence under regulations made under section 317 authorising the operation of the centre, in circumstances involving an emergency, and fails to tell the Secretary as soon as is reasonably practicable after the closure.
-(3) An offence against subsection (2) is punishable on summary conviction,— (a) in the case of an offence under subsection (2)﻿(a), by a fine not exceeding $200 for every day or part of a day on which the offence took place; or
+(3) An offence against subsection (2) is punishable on conviction,— (a) in the case of an offence under subsection (2)﻿(a), by a fine not exceeding $200 for every day or part of a day on which the offence took place; or
   (b) in the case of an offence under subsection (2)﻿(b) or (c), by a fine not exceeding $200.
 (4) This section is subject to section 319O.